lifeomic/spark-vcf/README.md

 Spark VCF allows you to natively load VCFs into an Apache Spark Dataframe/Dataset.
 To get started with Spark-VCF, you can clone or download this repository, then run `mvn package` and use the jar.
 We are also now in Maven central.

-Since spark-vcf is written specifically for Spark, it comes with large performance gains over frameworks like ADAM.
+Since spark-vcf is written specifically for Spark, which offers additional performance gains.

 # Installation